-Whether you experienced injury or lost a loved one in a Kentucky drunk driving accident, the injury attorneys at Wilt & Associates will work to ensure you secure the compensation you need to move forward with the resources you need.
+Whether you experienced injury or lost a loved one in a Kentucky drunk driving accident, the injury attorneys at Wilt Injury Lawyers will work to ensure you secure the compensation you need to move forward with the resources you need.

 What’s the difference between the criminal case and the civil case?

 Because drunk driving in Kentucky is against the law, when you’re injured by a drunk driver, they will likely be arrested and charged with driving under the influence (DUI).
 Although the criminal justice system will deal with the DUI aspect of the case, any criminal penalties handed down by the state of Kentucky revolve around punishing the offender for breaking the law – not for the specific damages against you personally.

 A civil personal injury claim, on the other hand, is a lawsuit you bring against the at-fault driver for things like your medical bills, property damage, lost wages, and pain and suffering.
 Also, criminal and civil proceedings run separately from each other, so it’s not necessary to wait for the outcome of a trial to bring your claim.
 Our attorneys can also determine if the evidence from the criminal case is helpful for your civil claim, and strategize as to the best time to begin your claim.

 We can explain more in a personal consultation.

 Who is liable for my Kentucky drunk driver accident and injuries?

 Generally, the intoxicated driver who hit you is liable for your injuries and damages.
 However, in some cases, the driver may not be the only liable party.
 Depending on the circumstances, other potential liable parties for your Kentucky DUI driver accident and injuries can include: